 A drawback of a centralized inbox (even if you are using colour coding) is that team members must now spend time searching the inbox to find messages that have been categorized/assigned to them.

-Creating sub-folders for team members within the shared mailbox that can be used to increase team visibility as an alternative to using categories.
+Creating sub-folders for team members within the shared mailbox can be used to increase team visibility as an alternative to using categories.
 The challenge with this technique is emails may be misplaced or accidentally deleted when moving them between folders.
 Just like using categories, using sub-folders is a manual process that can add up to a lot of time spent “managing” email instead of replying to customers.

 Collaboration is just as messy with a shared mailbox, requiring the same fwd’s, cc’s which result again in confusing threads containing internal comments and the customer conversation.

-Greater team visibility can be achieved with shared mailboxes.
 For team collaboration, distribution groups and shared mailboxes are similarly lacking.